Nanomaterials for Infrared Silicon Photonics

 To this end, I will:

-Study their (non-)linear optical properties using a novel ultrafast and broadband IR optical spectroscopy methodology, particularly focusing on:
+- Study their (non-)linear optical properties using a novel ultrafast and broadband IR optical spectroscopy methodology, focusing on:

 - Fundamental questions related to the QDs organic/inorganic interface

-- Optimization of spontaneous & stimulated IR emission
+- Optimization of spontaneous and stimulated IR emission

-Develop a framework to combine these materials with silicon-based PICs to realize cheap & small-footprint IR light sources, particularly optically pumped lasers.
+Finally, I will develop a framework to combine these materials with silicon-based PICs to realize cheap and small-footprint IR light sources, particularly optically pumped lasers.

 Future Impact